Manuel Bandeira: Bibliography

 A Literature professor, he was elected to the Brazilian Academy of Letters where he was the third occupant of the 24th Chair whose patron was Júlio Ribeiro.
 His election took place on August 29, 1940, succeeding Luís Guimarães and he was formally introduced by academician Ribeiro Couto on November 30, 1940.

+Personal Life

+Manuel Bandeira was born to Manuel Carneiro de Sousa Bandeira and Francelina Ribero de Sousa Bandeira in Recife, Pernambuco, Brazil on April 19, 1886.

+Bandeira wanted to be an architect, and moved to São Paulo to study engineering and architecture at the Escola Politécnica in 1903.
+However, his diagnosis of tuberculosis in 1904 caused him to shift paths, causing him to write poetry.

-He died at the age of 82, on October 18, 1968, in Botafogo (a borough of Rio de Janeiro).
-His funeral took place at the grand hall of the Brazilian Academy of Letters and he was buried at the São João Batista Cemetery.
+He died at the age of 82, on October 18, 1968, in Botafogo (a borough of Rio de Janeiro) caused by acute anemia due to a hemorrhage from a gastric ulcer.
+His funeral took place at the grand hall of the Brazilian Academy of Letters.
+He is now buried at the São João Batista Cemetery.